A Randomized Rounding Algorithm for Sparse PCA: Introduction

 \textbf{Our algorithm.} We present and analyze a simple, two-step algorithm to approximate the optimal solution of the problem of eqn.~(\ref{eqn:sparsePCA}).
-Our approach first solves a $\ell_1$-penalized version of this NP-hard optimization problem.
+Our approach first finds a stationary point of an $\ell_1$-penalized version of problem \eqref{eqn:sparsePCA}.
 Then, a randomized rounding strategy is employed to sparsify the resulting dense solution of the $\ell_1$-penalized problem.
 More precisely, we first solve:

 Notice that we replaced the constraint on the $\ell_0$ norm of the vector $\x$ by a (tighter) constraint on the $\ell_1$ norm of $\x$.
 It is important to mention that problem \eqref{eqn:sparsePCArelaxed} is difficult and all we can hope in practice is to calculate a stationary point.
 However, one should not discount the quality of stationary points.
 In Section \ref{sec:experiments} we show that by calculating stationary points we capture as much of the variance as computationally expensive convex relaxations.
 Having said that, the theoretical analysis which follows assumes that we work with the globally optimal solution of problem \eqref{eqn:sparsePCArelaxed}.